radioactive73/PassGAN/README.md

 The credit for the code in this repository goes to [@igul222](https://github.com/igul222) for his work on the [improved_wgan_training](https://github.com/igul222/improved_wgan_training) and [@brannondorsey](https://github.com/brannondorsey) for specializing it in the PassGAN paper.

-This is updated version for Python 3 / TensorFlow 1.13 of their work.
+This is an updated version of their work for Python 3.7 / TensorFlow 2.5.2

 The PassGAN [research and paper](https://arxiv.org/abs/1709.00440) was published by Briland Hitaj, Paolo Gasti, Giuseppe Ateniese, Fernando Perez-Cruz.